webrulon/knife-proxmox/README.md

 Supports both OpenVZ and QEMU instances.
 Not all API methods are supported quite yet, however most functionality will work.

-Bootstrapping is not yet supported.
-When it is, only OpenVZ instances will be supported.
+Bootstrapping is now supported for OpenVZ instances

 ## Installation